Skip to main content

 VERGE:Lost chapter was developed by GDNomaD.

-VERGE:Lost chapter is a single player game.
+VERGE:Lost chapter is a single player game with multiplayer support.